Climate KIC at Climate Week NYC 2024

 - A clear call on the need to protect human rights defenders.

-EIT Climate-KIC welcomes the adoption of the Pact for the Future.
+Climate KIC welcomes the adoption of the Pact for the Future.

 Kirsten Dunlop say: “The Pact for the Future is a critical step forward in building a sense of planetary consciousness and shared destiny.
 The fact that Heads of State have agreed to commitments on 56 actions, covering a variety of topics such as nuclear disarmament, the reform of the international financial architecture and the role of future generations in global decision making, demonstrates a willingness to embrace both the necessary listening and recognition of the need for urgent, transformative and collective action.
 Reaching this agreement was by no means guaranteed, and it is something to build with.

 Now, significant challenges remain in turning these principles into concrete actions.
 To paraphrase UN Secretary-General António Guterres, countries must now move into implementation at an accelerated pace.
-To this end, EIT Climate-KIC will continue to work closely with cities, regions, and countries to enable them to translate their climate and nature commitments into effective action through systemic approaches to innovation, helping them to build a just, climate-resilient future for their communities.”
+To this end, Climate KIC will continue to work closely with cities, regions, and countries to enable them to translate their climate and nature commitments into effective action through systemic approaches to innovation, helping them to build a just, climate-resilient future for their communities.”

 Sunday, September 22nd